JosephJ12/CTF-Walkthroughs/HTB - Certified.md

 - Always follow Principle of Least Privilege!
 Users should not have more rights than absolutely necessary.
 - Use strong passwords, especially for service accounts like management_svc.
 - Enforce objectSid validation on all certificates.
 This prevents users from requesting for certificates to impersonate other users.
-- Manage enrollments rights for all certificates.
-Where applicable, do not allow low privileged groups (such as Domain Users) to enroll for certificate templates.